 No matter what, it’s not working for you when it’s just relaxing in your savings account.

 So what should you do?
 If you are like me, here’s what you need to do to put that money to work.

-Instead of a savings account, invest money you would have put into one.
+Instead of a savings account, invest the money you would have put into one.

-Hello random author on the internet, what should I do when I have an unseen expense knocking at my door?
-Don’t worry; I have your back.
+But what should I do when I have an unseen expense knocking at my door?
+Don’t worry, I have your back.
 Read the next section to learn how you can tackle such a situation.

 - Savings account: a whopping $13.
 Imagine that, $13 for getting to use your $13K for a year!
 And since we use a fractional reserve banking system, most banks are actually turning around and lending out around 90% of that $13K!
 If they charge an average interest rate of 5% then they’re making $585 in revenue using your $13K and only sharing $13 of that revenue with you!

 The money invested is still yours.
 If you need to sell, again stock trades for example settle in 3 days, so you can still access that money quite quickly if you need it.

 If you need to pay faster than that you can simply use a credit card and you won’t need to pay until the next billing cycle.
 Plus, you get points with most credit cards (which is why, like many people, I run as many of expenses through a card as I can even though I don’t need to, I just pay in full every month).